Chaotic Behaviour of the Earth System in the Anthropocene: The Anthropocene Equation phase-space

 where $\omega = \sqrt{2a / \mu} $ is an angular frequency, $\alpha = \gamma H_0 / 2 a$.

 As discussed in Ref.~\cite{Bertolami:2019}, this solution corresponds to elliptical trajectories in the phase space with moving foci of the form

 where $\Psi = \psi + \alpha t$.

-These results provide a qualitative picture that holds even after introducing the cubic term $\propto \psi^3$ in the free energy Eq.~\eqref{neweq:free_energy}.
+These results provide a qualitative picture that holds even after introducing the cubic term $\propto \psi^3$ into the free energy expression, Eq.~\eqref{neweq:free_energy}.
 Its effect is to slightly deform the elliptic orbits and to slow its movement towards higher values of $\psi$.
-In fact, the equations of motion can be solved, for instance, numerically and the trajectory of the ES can be obtained for any set of initial conditions \cite{Bertolami:2019}.
-This analysis can be generalised for any time dependence of $H(t)$ and, of course, the system is only stable if $H(t)$ is bounded.
-An issue that will be considered below.
+In fact, the equations of motion can be solved numerically, for instance, and the trajectory of the ES can be obtained for any set of initial conditions \cite{Bertolami:2019}.
+This analysis can be generalised for any time dependence of $H(t)$ and, of course, the system is only stable if $H(t)$ is bounded -- an issue that will be considered in the following discussion.